Spina Bifida Factsheet (for Schools)

 What Teachers Can Do

+Most children with spina bifida have normal intelligence, but some may have learning difficulties.
 Every child with spina bifida is different, and students' specific abilities can vary widely.
-Most students can do well in school, but some have difficulties.
 Understanding the extent of a student's condition will help you identify strengths and weaknesses in the classroom.

-You may need to modify the classroom environment to meet your student's needs, as well as revise your teaching strategies and make other adjustments.
-The accommodations needed will depend on the student's impairment and the classroom environment.
+You may need to modify the classroom environment to meet your student's needs.
+Accommodations will depend on the student's impairment and the classroom.
 The student's specific needs should be listed in an IEP or 504 plan.